Sunday, February 4, 1979

 Sunday, March 4, 1979

-I have thought a lot about what happened last Sunday.
-I realized it didn’t matter what the members thought about me.
-It was hard to go to church, but I have decided I was not going to church for them, but for myself.
+Then I thought, I shouldn’t care what the members think about me.
+Even though it’s going to be hard to come to church, I decided I was not going for them, but for myself.

 Tuesday, March 13, 1979